arangodb/docs/3.5/upgrading-starter.md

 ### Restart the _Starter_

-When using a supervisor like _SystemD_, this will happens automatically.
+When using a supervisor like _SystemD_, this will happen automatically.
 In case the _Starter_ was initiated manually, the _arangodb_ processes have to be restarted manually with the same command that has been used before.